Mido8686/racer/CONTRIBUTING.md

-# 🧑‍💻 Contributing to Speedracer Emulator
+# 🧑‍💻 Contributing to Racer Emulator

-Thank you for your interest in contributing to **Speedracer Emulator**, the open-source SGI Octane1 (IP30) emulator project!
+Thank you for your interest in contributing to **Racer Emulator**, the open-source SGI Octane1 (IP30) emulator project!

 This project is currently in **early development**, and every contribution helps bring accurate Octane emulation closer to reality.